applewoodsmokedham/metagraph/memory-bank/systemPatterns.md

 - Component state for local UI state
 - Context API for global state (network environment)
 - Props for passing data between components
+- Outlet context for passing data to nested routes

+## Routing Architecture

+The application uses a nested routing architecture:
+- App.jsx serves as the root layout component
+- Routes are defined in routes.jsx
+- Each route is associated with a specific component
+- Dynamic route parameters for API method pages
+- Outlet component for rendering nested routes

 ## Error Handling Flow